Nigel Howard: Captaincy

 Howard was officially given the Lancashire captaincy in 1949 at the age of 23, becoming the youngest player to captain Lancashire.
 He guided the team to a share of the County Championship title in 1950; Lancashire did not win again until 2011.
 He remained Lancashire's captain until he retired from first-class cricket at the end of 1953.

 He led the Marylebone Cricket Club (MCC) most capably on, and equally importantly in view of the considerable diplomatic demands of those times, off the field, during the tour to India in 1951-52.
 He soldiered on despite developing pleurisy during the second half of the tour.
 At county level he was a stylish batsman and excellent fielder.

 Post-cricket

 After his cricketing career ended, Howard entered the family textile business.
+In late 1954 he married Ann Phillips, an English amateur golfer.
 He retired in 1976 and moved to the Isle of Man where he died on 31 May 1979, aged 54.